 1. Payments.
 If students do not pay any tuition fees for at least two academic years without applying for the academic career interruption referred to in art.
 45, they must pay, from September 1, 2020 to November 4, 2020, a fixed fee of € 455 for each year of interruption, instead of tuition fees and the accrued additional fees.
 Such provision also applies to part-time students (art.
 50).
 The paying-in slip must be printed out from Infostud.

-2. Students who have only to take the final exam and who resume their academic career must pay a fixed fee of € 290 for each year of interruption instead of tuition fees and the accrued additional fees (the amount will be entered by the Student Office, that will also issue the paying-in slip).
-Such students will pay tuition fees according to their ISEE of the year in which they apply to graduate, including the arrears.
+2. Students who have only to take the final exam and who resume their academic career must pay a fixed fee of € 290 for each year of interruption (regardless of the number of years of interruption) instead of tuition fees and the accrued additional fees.
+Such amount will be entered by the Student Affairs Office, that will also issue the paying-in slip.
+Students will pay the tuition fees of the year in which they apply to graduate, according to their ISEE and including the arrears.

-4. Students having a disability equal to or higher than 66% having a certificate of disability pursuant to art.
+4. Students having a disability equal to or higher than 66% with a certificate of disability pursuant to art.
 3, paragraph 1, of law of February 5, 1992, no. 104, or with a severe and prolonged impairment duly certified (pursuant to art.
 9 of Legislative Decree no. 68/2012) who have interrupted their academic career and have not exceeded the term for the achievement of the degree, may resume their career by paying € 30 per each year of interruption by way of reimbursement of tuition fees.